Seddryck/Didot/README.md

 The command to run Didot is simply `didot`.
 When executing it, you need to provide three required arguments:

-- `-t, --Template`: Specifies the path to the Scriban template file.
+- `-t, --Template` (required): Specifies the path to the Scriban template file.
-- `-s, --Source`: Specifies the path to the source data file, which can be in YAML or JSON format.
+- `-s, --Source`: Specifies the path to the source data file, which can be in YAML, JSON, or XML format.
+If this argument is not provided, the data will be read from the console input.
+In such cases, the `-p, --Parser` option becomes mandatory.
+- `-p, --Parser`: Defines the parser to use when the source data is provided through the console.
+Accepted values are `yaml`, `json` or `xml`.
+This option is required only when the --Source argument is omitted.
 - `-o, --Output`: Specifies the path to the output file where the generated content will be saved.
-If not specified the output is redirected to the console.
+If not provided, the output will be displayed directly in the console.

 #### Example:

+##### With a source file:

 ```bash
 didot -t template.scriban -s data.yaml -o page.html